hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/03_working_on_HPC.md

 | `module unload modulename/version` | Unload a specific module |
 | `module purge` | Unload all loaded modules |

+> Note: On O2, a lot of tools used for analysis of sequencing data need to have the `gcc` compiler module loaded (`module load gcc/6.2.0`) prior to loading the tool of interest.

+***
+**Exercise**

+1. What are the contents of the `$PATH` environment variable?
+1. Try running the `multiqc` command.
+What do you get as output?
+1. Check if the `multiqc` tool is available as a module?
+1. How many versions of `multiqc` are available?
+1. Load `multiqc/1.9`.
+Did you have to load any additional modules?
+1. List all the modules loaded in your environment
+1. Try running the `multiqc` command again.
+What do you get as output?
+1. Check the contents of the `$PATH` environment variable again.
+Any changes from before?

+***

 ## Filesystems on O2

 <p align="center">